 ANC is dedicated to evaluating a diverse range of developmental and cognitive profiles.
 However, for our evaluations (as constructed and priced) to provide meaningful and actionable insights, the child must be able to engage with and complete testing.
 If a child has significant functional impairments that make it challenging to participate in a comprehensive testing battery (3-4 hours)—such as severe developmental delays, profound communication barriers, or limited stamina—testing may not yield interpretable results.
 In such cases, we will discuss modifications to the evaluation process and pricing adjustments.

-We do not schedule pre-evaluation discussions with our clinicians.
-For additional pre-evaluation questions, please visit the FAQ, Evaluations, or Get in Touch pages.
+The ANC does not schedule pre-evaluation discussions with our clinicians.
+Please visit the FAQ, Evaluations, or Get in Touch pages for additional pre-evaluation questions.

-Our psychological ethical code allows us to make clinical recommendations up to one year after an evaluation.
-However, if it has been over a year, our professional board does not permit us to make any recommendations without considering new information.
-We encourage you to consult your child’s ongoing treatment provider for more guidance on specific clinical questions.
+Our professional ethical guidelines allow us to provide clinical recommendations for up to one year following an evaluation.
+However, if more than a year has passed, our professional board requires us to review new information before offering any recommendations.
+For specific clinical questions, we encourage you to consult your child’s ongoing treatment provider for further guidance.

 Our provider’s clinical reports are designed to provide all the neuropsychological and adaptive functioning information required by DDD and ALTCHS to inform their eligibility decisions.
 From a clinical perspective, our practice ensures the assessments are comprehensive and aligned with the documentation these state systems typically require.
 However, while our reports support the application process, we cannot guarantee the evaluation will result in DDD eligibility, as final decisions are made by the state.